 Supply & Demand

-Steel is a global marketplace commodity not unlike oil.
+Steel is a global marketplace commodity like oil.
 Its price is therefore determined by supply and demand throughout the world.
 Steel prices are lower if supply is high but demand is low.
 Prices go up when supply is down and the demand is higher.
 Economic booms and downturns, the state of the construction industry, and natural disasters requiring large-scale rebuilds are other contributors to fluctuations in steel supply, demand, and pricing.

 Where Your Steel Comes From